soulshake/fonos/README.md

 ### Enable SSH

-- Create the target directory if it doesn't exist already: `sudo mkdir -p /media/pi`
+- Create a target directory on your host if it doesn't exist already (we'll use `/media/pi/`): `sudo mkdir -p /media/pi`
 - Mount the SD card's boot device (the `FAT32` one): `sudo mount /dev/mmcblk0p1 /media/pi`
 - Create a file called `ssh` at the root of the boot partition: `sudo touch /media/pi/ssh`
-- Unmount: `sudo umount /media/pi`
+- Unmount: `sudo umount /media/pi` (but don't physically eject the SD card yet)

-### Non-boot device
+### Change the Pi hostname

+The default Pi hostname is `raspberrypi`.
+We'll give ours a custom hostname, `fonos`, so its web interface can later be accessed at `http://fonos.local`.

+To do so:

-- Mount the second device: `sudo mount /dev/mmcblk0p2 /media/pi/`
+- Mount the second (non-boot) SD card device: `sudo mount /dev/mmcblk0p2 /media/pi/`
-- Enter the mount directory: `cd /media/pi`
-- Change the hostname: `echo "fonos" | sudo tee etc/hostname`
+- Change the hostname: `echo "fonos" | sudo tee /media/pi/etc/hostname`
-- Modify the hosts file: `sudo sed -i "s/raspberrypi\$/fonos/" etc/hosts`
+- Modify the hosts file to replace `raspberrypi` with `fonos`: `sudo sed -i "s/raspberrypi\$/fonos/" /media/pi/etc/hosts`

 ### Network setup

-If you intend to connect your Pi to your router directly via ethernet, you can skip this step.
+If you intend to connect your Pi directly to your router via ethernet, you can skip this step.

-If you want to interact with your Pi over wifi, add the following snippet (with your own SSID and passphrase) to `etc/network/interfaces`:
+Otherwise, if you want to interact with your Pi over wifi, append the following snippet (with your own SSID and passphrase) to `/media/pi/etc/network/interfaces`:

 ```
 iface wlan0 inet dhcp